pmodin/deploy-request-generator/README.md

 ## Configuration

-The generator needs to be configured with a `settings.yml` file.
+The generator needs to be configured with a `settings.yml` file, which has to be placed at the root of the repository.
 Copy and tweak the existing `settings.yml.sample` to your liking.

 Here's a brief explanation of what the different settings do: